victorvallet/bank_test/README.md

 ### Approach

-At started with a single BankAccount class but quicly realised another Transaction class could be appropriate.
+I started with a single BankAccount class but quicly realised another Transaction class could be appropriate.
 I tried to link them in the most efficient way: when you do an operation on your account, you automatically create a new transaction which is then stored in your bank statement.

 ### Code structure